dottxt-ai/outlines/docs/quickstart.md

 python -m outlines.serve.serve
 ```

-This will by default start a server at `http://127.0.0.1:8000`  with the OPT-125M model.
+This will by default start a server at `http://127.0.0.1:8000` (check what the console says, though)  with the OPT-125M model.
 If you want to specify another model:

 ```python
 python -m outlines.serve.serve --model="mistralai/Mistral-7B-v0.1"